MStarRobotics/Fractal-Recipe-Generator/README.md

 - `SYNTHESIZE RECIPE` now requires a connected wallet; after Gemini generates the payload, the dApp encodes metadata and invokes `storeRecipe`.
 - The **Cookbook** modal merges local drafts with onchain entries, tagging onchain rows, surfacing transaction links, and allowing read-only viewing.

+## Lifetime Membership Model

+- Lifetime access costs **0.01 ETH** (configurable via the `LIFETIME_MEMBERSHIP_PRICE` constant) and is paid in Base Sepolia ETH.
+- A **Lifetime Membership** panel (bottom-left of the UI) explains benefits and launches the `purchaseLifetimeMembership` transaction flow.
+- Recipe synthesis is gated to active members.
+Non-members are prompted to purchase before new onchain entries are written.
+- Contract owners can withdraw collected membership funds via the `withdraw(address)` helper once satisfied with accrued proceeds.

 ## Submission Checklist

 Refer to [`BASE_BATCHES_CHECKLIST.md`](BASE_BATCHES_CHECKLIST.md) for the full Builder Track requirements distilled into executable steps (deployment proof, repo hygiene, demo video, and compliance notes).